-After X-Force disbanded, Cable went on solo for awhile.
-Nathan then started teaming with mercenary Deadpool and even joined the X-Men.
+After X-Force disbanded, Cable went solo for awhile.
+Nathan then started teaming with Deadpool of all people, and even joined the X-Men.

-In the Civil War story arc, Cable sided with Captain America and his Secret Avengers, and still fighting crime as unregistered, illegal super-heroes.
+In the Civil War story arc, Cable sided with Captain America's Secret Avengers and fought crime as unregistered, illegal super-heroes.

 During the Messiah Complex, a new Baby Mutant is born on Earth.
 Cable and the X-Men proclaim the new mutant baby to the be the future savior of mutant and mankind alike.
 Cable decides that the new mutant baby should be protected at all costs and fights for it.
 After many events and battles, the baby ends up in Cable's hands.
 Cable time travels in order to protect him and the baby.